sebqwerty/simple-communicator/README.md

 # simple-communicator
 A simple chat application consisting of a backend created in Python using Flask and frontend using React.

 Backend
 -------
-Backed uses Python3 and Flask
+Backend uses Python3 and Flask

 Requirements:
 >pip install flask flask_sqlalchemy flask_httpauth flask_cors